timwie/aio-overpass/README.md

 - Install the `shapely` extra, if you would like the convenience of typed OSM elements.
-  It is also useful if you are interested in elements' geometries, and either already use Shapely, or want a simple way to export [GeoJSON] or [WKT].
+  It is also useful if you are interested in elements' geometries, and either already use Shapely, or want a simple way to export [GeoJSON].

   - This includes the `pt` module to make it easier to interact with public transportation routes.
     Something seemingly trivial like listing the stops of a route can have unexpected pitfalls, since stops can have multiple route members, and may have a range of different tags and roles.
     This submodule will clean up the relation data for you.

 - Install the `networkx` extra to enable the `pt_ordered` module, if you want a route's path as a simple line from A to B. It is hard to do this consistently, mainly because ways are not always ordered, and stop positions might be missing.
 You can benefit from this submodule if you wish to
   - render a route's path between any two stops